Cyprian831/Garlium/README.md

 The switching thing is for anonymity on the receive tab Cause you can use the QR code to make invoices essentially

-Removed small section because it is unconfirmed that un-checking that box will help.
 ## For Garlium if people are missing their coins or some extra are sent in a transaction

 Go to `view > Show Coins`